indraniel/console-data-tools/README.md

 Console Tools
 =============

-These are some hacky scripts that I had in my bin for doing cheap and quick data analysis.
+These are some hacky scripts that I had in my bin for doing quick and easy data analysis.
 It would probably be better to use a more suitable tool such as [R][R], [NumPy][NumPy]/[SciPy][SciPy], [PDL][PDL], or something similar.
-But, who has the patience to formally clean up and import the data into these tools when presented with excitement of a new and unknown data set?
+But, who always has the patience to formally clean up and import the data into these tools when presented with an exciting new and unknown data set?
 These scripts are meant for quick gratification.

 The tools all receive data by either piping (typically downstream of standard tools like `awk`, `sed`, `cut`, `perl`, etc.), or from a raw file consisting of a single column of numbers.
 Non-numeric data is skipped.

-*Beware, these are some of my earliest work with Ruby.
-There are probably non-idiomatic expressions and approaches galore throughout the scripts.*
+*Beware, these scripts are some of my earliest explorations with Ruby.
+There are probably non-idiomatic expressions and approaches galore throughout the code.*

+There are many similar tools like these or better on github.
+These were simply developed for my edification.

 Scripts
 =======